 The Administrative Assistant is responsible for providing administrative support to the Vice President of Student Life and the Student Life Office.
-The Administrative Assistant performs a number of duties including student services such as ID cards, parking permits, and much more.
+The Administrative Assistant oversees student services such as ID cards, parking permits, and much more.
 She is always eager to help students and will greet you with a warm and friendly smile.